 Who we are

-Our team consists of six solicitors who have a broad range and depth of experience:
+Our team consists of eight solicitors who have a broad range and depth of experience:

 Where no legal aid is available, we offer competitive rates, we will always discuss our charges with you at the outset of your case.